TrichStop’s Trichotillomania Awareness Scholarship

 Trichotillomania affects its sufferers in multiple ways, both physically and emotionally.
 The emotional burden of this disorder can be even more significant for students, due to added stress that originates in study efforts, and due to social factors.
 Indeed hair pulling prevalence among college students can be as high as 3.4% in women.

 TrichStop awards a scholarship to help students who have Trichotillomania with their study expenses.
-Its a bi annual scholarship - two scholarships are awarded each year, each student gets $500.
+Its a bi annual scholarship - two scholarships are awarded, each student gets $500.
 Here are the guidelines:

 - Applicants must submit an essay of about 400 words.
 In this essay, please explain the impact your disorder has on your study efforts.
 How does Trichotillomania affect your life as a student, from both academic and social points of view?